-So, we’ve put together a list of proactive steps you can do to reduce your own food waste.
+So, we’ve put together a list of proactive steps you can take to reduce your own food waste.

 Send it all back to where it came from—why not?
 You can make healthy soil to grow plants, flowers, and even your own vegetables.
-There are plenty of resources out there to get you started, you just gotta get to it!
+There are plenty of resources out there to get you started.
+Don’t worry if you live in a city—there are a lot of companies who make composting simple when you don’t have a lot of land, like this one in Chicago.

 2. Make Your Own Stock